-Monday 2-5 PM MBB 2.204 Professor: Barrick
+Monday 2-5 PM MBB 2.456 Professor: Barrick

 Topic Choice: Topic and paper choices should be discussed with the instructor and announced to the class at least 1 week prior to the scheduled presentation.
-An overall topic list and progression for the course is attached, but there is significant leeway to tailor the topics toward your interests, so feel free to suggest other topics.
+A topic list for the course is attached, but there is significant leeway to tailor the topics toward your interests.

-Audience expectations: All members of the class will be expected to provide feedback by asking questions during your presentation and/or editing the Talk pages for your written Wiki report within a few days after your presentation (by 9:00 AM on Friday morning of the week of the presentation).
+Audience expectations: Other members of the class will be expected to provide feedback by asking questions during your presentation and/or editing the Talk pages for your written Wiki report within a few days after your presentation (by 9:00 AM on Friday morning of the week of the presentation).
 These comments should be constructive.
 It is expected that your classmates will ask you interesting questions or bring up issues that you can't immediately answer, and that we will all learn from the feedback and revision cycle!
-One or a few students will be picked to fill out a worksheet that provides more indepth and structured feedback to each presenter of a topic about their talk and page.

-All students are encouraged to bring a laptop, iPad, etc. to view Wiki pages and scientific papers during in-class presentations!
+All students are encouraged to bring a laptop, iPad, etc. to view Wiki pages and scientific\papers during in-class presentations.

 Topic Updates / Paper Discussions: In the first half of the next class period, students who presented new topics during the previous class will present responses to the comments and questions raised during their last presentation and on their wiki page.
 You may need to add additional citations to expand on the background.
 To keep a record of your changes, you should keep track of your point-by-point responses and the Wiki edits that you made to your written report on your Wiki topic's Talk page as if you were responding to reviewers of a scientific paper.
-A worksheet will be provided to help you keep this organized.